-There are other features we would like to mention because they are quite superb; the first is automatic memory management.
+There are two other features we would like to mention because they are quite superb; the first is automatic memory management.
 The CLR provides a garbage collector to manage the memory in your applications and that makes developing an application considerably easier.
 And, lastly, there is a Common Type System that all languages on the CLR use, more about that later in this chapter.

-all of the features debated above for every language that runs on top of the .NET Framework.
-Each of these languages compiles into a Common Intermediate Language (CIL) that gets translated by the CLR for the specific platform it’s running on.
+Figure 3.2 illustrates how all of the features debated above are enabled for every language that runs on top of the .NET Framework.
+Each of these languages compiles into a Common Intermediate Language (CIL) that gets translated by the CLR for the specific platform it’s running on..

+3.1.2 .NET and Windows integration

-Figure 3.1 shows a high-level overview of how the .NET framework ties into the indows operating system.
+Figure 3.1 shows a high-level overview of how the .NET framework ties into the Windows operating system.

-Figure 3.1: This is how the Microsoft .NET Framework integrates into the indows operating system.
+Figure 3.1: This is how the Microsoft .NET Framework integrates into the Windows operating system.

-This shows on the left side how managed applications get to the operating system. managed applicationthat application runs on top the .NET Framework; the application is then managed by the CLR.
-So we have the .NET runtime functions as a host for those applications.
+This figure shows, on the left side, how managed applications get to the operating system.
+By managed application, we meanthat the application runs on top the .NET Framework; the application is then managed by the CLR.
+So we have the .NET runtime, which functions as a host for those applications.
 The Base Class Library (BCL) provides a broad and solid foundation for basing your custom libraries on.

-On the right side shows a special case for hosting the CLR in Internet Information Services (IIS) to enable ASP.NET for running managed web applications.
+On the right side, the figure shows a special case for hosting the CLR in Internet Information Services (IIS) to enable ASP.NET for running managed web applications.

-look a little bit closer at the Runtime and the Framework Class libraries.
+Next, we’ll look a little bit closer at the Runtime and the Framework Class libraries.
 The runtime environment functions as a virtual machine that is able to optimize the managed code for the specific platform it’s running on.
-For the remainder of the book we’ll be talking about the Microsoft .NET Framework, but most of the samples should work on as well.
+For the remainder of the book, we’ll be talking about the Microsoft .NET Framework, but most of the samples should work on Mono as well.

-3.1.Providing a common runtime environment
+3.1.3 Providing a common runtime environment